omearae/CSE-701-Elizabeth-OMeara/final_project_ElizabethOMeara/final_project.md

 };
 ```

-The associated member function for `read_report` opens the .txt file input, reads its contents and outputs them into a vector of doubles.
+The associated member function for `read_report` opens the .txt file input using `ifstream`, reads its contents and outputs them into a vector of doubles.
 The following code shows the implementation.
 The associated member function for `read_population` is similar, however it outputs a double since the .txt file only contains the population size.

 ``` cpp
     vector<double> read_report::getData()